 U.S. #985 was issued to commemorate the last gathering of the Grand Army of the Republic.
 The stamp was released on August 29, 1949 – one day after the last Encampment (the 83rd) began in Indianapolis.
 Only 16 members were still alive, with six present at the meeting.
 At the final campfire, the colors (flag) of the G.A.R were retired for the last time, and a Marine Band bugler played “Taps.”

-The Grand Army of the Republic
+Grand Army Of The Republic

-Benjamin F. Stevenson founded the Grand Army of the Republic, or G.A.R., in Decatur, Illinois, on April 6, 1866.
-This organization was created for honorably discharged Union veterans of the American Civil War who served between April 12, 1861, and April 9, 1865.
-At its peak in 1890, the G.A.R. had 409,489 members.
+Dr. Benjamin F. Stephenson founded the GAR on the principles of “Fraternity, Charity, and Loyalty.”
+Membership was open to honorably discharged Union veterans of the American Civil War who served between April 12, 1861, and April 9, 1865.
+This included members of the Army, Navy, Marines, and US Revenue Cutter Service.

 The GAR was founded to provide fellowship among the men who fought to preserve the Union, to honor those killed in the war, to care for veteran dependents, and to preserve the US Constitution.
 It established soldiers’ homes, was active in relief work, and lobbied for pension legislation.

 They also helped to establish Memorial Day.
 On May 5, 1868, the GAR’s commander-in-chief John A. Logan issued a proclamation that May 30 would be Decoration Day, to honor those who died “in defense of their country during the late rebellion.”
 He chose the day because it wasn’t the anniversary of any battle and according to some sources because that was the best day for flowers to be in bloom.
 There were memorial events in 183 cemeteries in 27 states that year, marking one of America’s earliest Memorial Day celebrations.